10-Min Seafood Egg Drop Soup Recipe

 5. Create egg ribbons

-• Reduce heat to medium.
+• Reduce the heat to medium.
 Slowly drizzle in the beaten eggs in a circular motion.

-• Quickly increase the heat back to high to set the egg ribbons.
+• Quickly increase the heat back to high, let it set briefly, then gently stir.

 • For thinner ribbons, stir while pouring in the eggs.
 For thicker ribbons, wait a few seconds before stirring.